dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 ---

 :::info Beta functionality
-Google Sheets integration is a [beta](https://docs.getdbt.com/docs/dbt-versions/product-lifecycles#dbt-cloud) feature that will be available in beta by the end of October.
+Google Sheets integration is a [beta](https://docs.getdbt.com/docs/dbt-versions/product-lifecycles#dbt-cloud) feature.
 :::

 The dbt Semantic Layer offers a seamless integration with Google Sheets through a custom menu.
 This add-on allows you to build dbt Semantic Layer queries and return data on your metrics directly within Google Sheet.